ToraNova/text-office/README.md

-# Python Document Reporter 'document-reporter'
+# Python Text Office 'text-office'
 A python tool to convert text-based formats (i.e., md) to documents (e.g., docx, pdf).
 It is built to be simple to use and integrate with your other workflows.
 This tool is written using [python-docx](https://python-docx.readthedocs.io/en/latest/) and [mistletoe](https://github.com/miyuchina/mistletoe).

 ## Why did I made this?